Forensic Accounting

 How can you help us prepare for an external audit?

-Generally I begins with a brief risk assessment so we can make an informed estimate about which areas the audit team will focus on.
 Next, I like to do a documentation review of key “risky” areas, plus a review of areas that are almost always audited, such as bank accounts.

 Do you conduct internal control assessments before audits?